theogroup/ogroup.net/src/_drafts/we-love-seattle.md

 intro_markdown: >-
   If you don’t know, now you know that The O Group has an endless curiosity and appreciation for delicious culinary and cultural experiences.
-Today, we explore our new neighborhood through the eyes of Seattle local and The O Group CCO Daymon Bruck.
+Today, we explore our new neighborhood through the eyes of Seattle local and our CCO Daymon Bruck.
 Sit back and enjoy the ride…
 sections:
   - text_markdown: >-
       **The Best of Local Seattle&nbsp;**